mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/asr.md

 ### Save Audio

 The speech audio may be optionally stored.
 To get the recording, the `saveAudio` parameter should be set, then the `recording_url` will be included in the callback request payload.
 This might be useful to compare the transcription with the original audio.
+Use the [Download a recording](/voice/voice-api/code-snippets/download-a-recording) code snippet to download the audio.

 ### Event Payload Example